-- Child care centres;

-- Sport and recreation facilities;

-- Parks, play areas and other green spaces;

-- The rights of way network;

-- Young people's centres;

-- Places of worship;

-- Police, fire and ambulance stations.

-- 11.3 The Core Strategy seeks to provide a range of facilities at the heart of every community.
+- Museums, art galleries and performing art facilities. - Child care centres; - Sport and recreation facilities; - Parks, play areas and other green spaces; - Young people's centres; - Places of worship; - Police, fire and ambulance stations. - 11.3 The Core Strategy seeks to provide a range of facilities at the heart of every community.
 Community facilities can contribute to community cohesion and identity, can give opportunities for residents to pursue healthy and fulfilling lifestyles, and can also reduce the need to travel by providing easy access to multiple facilities.
 As advised by Planning Policy Guidance 17:Planning for Open Space, Sport and Recreation, an audit of open space, sports and recreational facilities has been undertaken to assess levels of provision.
-A Supplementary Planning Document, Open Space, Recreation and Landscaping will set local standards and provide further guidance.

-- 11.4 The Council needs to take into account the plans of other service providers including:

-- health and social care through Momentum: Pathways to Healthcare Programme.
+A Supplementary Planning Document, Open Space, Recreation and Landscaping will set local standards and provide further guidance. - 11.4 The Council needs to take into account the plans of other service providers including: - health and social care through Momentum: Pathways to Healthcare Programme.
 This programme aims to provide a wider range of integrated health and social care services in patients' homes or in new, modern, easily accessible facilities.
 These facilities, to be known as Integrated Care Centres, will also support the development of a new hospital serving the population north of the Tees.
 Emphasis will be on delivering as much care as possible close to home, with only services that need to be located in this new "state of the art" hospital being provided there.
-If, following public consultation, the preferred location for the new hospital is within Stockton Borough, and funding is secured, the Regeneration DPD will allocate a siteThe preferred site for the new hospital identified by Hartlepool Primary Care Trust, Stockton on Tees Teaching Primary Care Trust and North Tees & Hartlepool NHS Foundation Trust is at Wynyard, in the Borough of Hartlepool;

-- education via the Building Schools for the Future programme (a 15 year government programme to replace and refurbish the country's secondary schools), the Primary Capital Programme (supporting innovative ways of delivering primary education as well as extended and related services in communities), and the Extended Schools Programme (working in partnership with schools and children's centres, health and other providers to develop further the range of services offered to the community).
-The expansion of the University of Durham's Queen's Campus will provide additional places for further education and training.

-- 11.5 The thrust of this policy was generally supported through consultation responses.
+If, following public consultation, the preferred location for the new hospital is within Stockton Borough, and funding is secured, the Regeneration DPD will allocate a site; - education via the Building Schools for the Future programme (a 15 year government programme to replace and refurbish the country's secondary schools), the Primary Capital Programme (supporting innovative ways of delivering primary education as well as extended and related services in communities), and the Extended Schools Programme (working in partnership with schools and children's centres, health and other providers to develop further the range of services offered to the community).
+The expansion of the University of Durham's Queens Campus will provide additional places for further education and training. - 11.5 The thrust of this policy was generally supported through consultation responses.

-12 HOUSING
+12.0 HOUSING